GuidesJanuary 23, 20268 min read

 Invalid Signature Errors

-1. Confirm webhook secret matches dashboard setting
+1. Verify your webhook secret matches the dashboard

 Payments Stuck on Pending

-1. Check PayCoinPro dashboard for invoice status
+1. Check the invoice status in the PayCoinPro dashboard

-2. Verify blockchain transaction was sent
+2. Verify the blockchain transaction was sent

-4. Check if invoice expired
+4. Check if the invoice expired

 Next Steps

-You now have everything you need to accept crypto payments:
+You're ready to accept crypto payments:

 1. Create your PayCoinPro account

-2. Install the npm package: npm install paycoinpro
+2. Install the package: npm install paycoinpro

 3. Set up your webhook endpoint